SpinalHDL/SpinalDoc/spinal/examples/vga.md

 ### Horizontal and vertical logic

-The logic that generate horizontal and vertical syncro is quite the same.
-It's kind of ~PWM~.
-The horizontal one count up each cycle, while the vertical one use the horizontal syncro has count up event.
+The logic that generates horizontal and vertical syncronization signals is quite the same.
+It kind of resembles ~PWM~.
+The horizontal one counts up each cycle, while the vertical one use the horizontal syncronization signal as to increment.

-Let's define a HVArea which represent one ~PWM~ and then instanciate it two time, one for the horizontal syncro, and then one for the vertical syncro.
+Let's define `HVArea`, which represents one ~PWM~ and then instantiate it two times: one for both horizontal and vertical syncronization.

 ```scala
 class VgaCtrl(rgbConfig: RgbConfig, timingsWidth: Int = 12) extends Component {